 Common Pool Resources

-The definition of the tragedy of the commons is that the tendency of any resource that is unowned and non-excludable which leads the resource to be overused and under maintained.
-A case study of the tragedy of the common is the Tuna catch which is rapidly depleting by 75% since 1960.
+The definition of the tragedy of the commons is that the tendency of any resource that is unowned and non-excludable which leads the resource to be overused and under-maintained.
+A case study of the tragedy of the commons is the Tuna catch which is rapidly depleting by 75% since 1960.

 - command and control,